viddeshg/coding-challenges/README.md

 # Coding Challenges

 ## 1. Lovely Lucky LAMBs - Google Foobar Challenge (Level 2)
+#### Personal Note
+This challenge took a long time to get executed.
+2 days out of 3 to be precise.
+The challenge has 8 hidden cases out of which one particular test case is probably a bug.
+Test case #6 with input 917503 is handled in the code so that it passes without error.

 #### Problem
 Being a henchman isn't all drudgery.
 Occasionally, when Commander Lambda is feeling generous, she'll hand out Lucky LAMBs (Lambda's All-purpose Money Bucks).
 Henchmen can use Lucky LAMBs to buy things like a second pair of socks, a pillow for their bunks, or even a third daily meal!